RiceLinTW/ricelin.me/README.md

 ## Summary
-Mobile devices are now changing our lives.

-Eating, shopping, working, traveling, even sleeping, people are now experencing their lives in new ways.

-And I think I could be one of the changers.
+* Start developing iOS Apps since 2014.

-* Now focusing on developing Apps with Swift language and studying on server-side Swift.
+* Now focusing on Swift language and studying server-side Swift.
 * Experienced in connecting RESTful API and communicating with UI designers.
 * Also have experience in beacons and Bluetooth devices connection.